 # Show only NVIDIA devices (vendor ID 10de) $ lspci -d 10de: -nnkv # Show only network controllers $ lspci | grep -i 'network\|ethernet\|wireless' # Show only storage controllers $ lspci | grep -i 'sata\|nvme\|raid\|storage' # Examine a specific device by bus address (e.g., 03:00.0) $ lspci -s 03:00.0 -vvv

 The PCI ID database lspci uses to translate numeric IDs to vendor names lives at /usr/share/misc/pci.ids or /usr/share/hwdata/pci.ids.
 If a device shows as Unknown device, run sudo update-pciids to pull a fresh copy from the pci-ids.ucw.cz database.
+Alternatively, lspci -q queries the central database over the network in real time without updating the local file — useful on air-gapped systems where you want a one-off lookup without modifying system files.
 This matters on new hardware where the distro's packaged database predates the device.

 dmidecode: Reading BIOS and SMBIOS Tables